Wall-Brew-Co/clj-xml/README.md

 The next time you build your application, [Leiningen](https://leiningen.org/) or [deps.edn](https://clojure.org/guides/deps_and_cli) should pull it automatically.
 Alternatively, you may clone or fork the repository to work with it directly.

+### Clojure Version Compatibility

+clj-xml runs its test suite in a matrix, replacing the clojure version with multiple previous versions of the language.
+If your project is not running the most recent version of clojure, please consult the most recent compatibility testing results in the [CI/CD pipeline](https://github.com/Wall-Brew-Co/clj-xml/actions/workflows/compatibility.yml).

 ## Public Functions

 ### XML Parsing